OTD: ALAN BROWNE DEBUT

 2019 was a good year for him on a personal level, he was named the FAI Young Player of the Year and he scored his first goal on the international stage in a friendly victory against Bulgaria.
 The disruption of Covid during the 2019-20 Championship season wasn’t able to interrupt PNE’s run of finishing in mid table however, with Browne now regularly captaining his side into games.

 There wasn’t a crowd in when he scored twice in two minutes versus Huddersfield Town the next season and crowds returning in the summer of 2021 had no effect on the team seemingly, as they completed back to back 13th place finishes in the second tier.
+They rose to the heights of 12th place at the end of the following campaign and in 2023/24 Browne broke the 400 appearances mark for his club, a rarity in the modern game.

 Probably quite bored of constantly finishing no higher than 7th every year and the occasional goal in quite meaningless games ultimately, the midfielder decided to leave Preston and transfer over to Wearside in the summer of 2024.
 Ironically of course, this came off the back of a 16th placed finish from us.
 Another reason he likely wanted to come here was because he’d be one of the few players closer to being 30 than 20.
 Occupying a place in the middle of the park he would be able to assert himself as a key source of guidance for our younger players.
 Able to play in a whole host of positions, our fans were more than happy with his signing.